Criteria and Responsibilities

 - Contribute to development of formal reports to be presented to the Board of Trustees on behalf of the Senate

-- Work with the Board of Trustees and District staff assigned to support the Senate
+- Work with the Board of Trustees and Division staff assigned to support the Senate

 - Collaborate to develop, revise and abide by Senate processes, protocols and norms (such as creating the Student Senate Handbook)